-I know Diwali is just off the corner .. and many of you might be fighting that guilt of over indulgence / suffering from indigestion/craving for some simple comfort food after all those festive treats.
-So today i have for you all an easy peesy flavorful ” Pudina Rasam / Mint Leaves Rasam ” a great dish to tickle your taste buds and an excellent home remedy for indigestion vows.
-Fight those post Diwali blues , Relish piping hot pudina rasam with hot rice or sip it as a soup in a glass …whichever way you opt..you’l surely enjoy this flavorful refreshing rasam.
+I know Diwali is just off the corner .. and many of you might be fighting that guilt of overindulgence / suffering from indigestion/craving for some simple comfort food after all those festive treats.
+So today I have for you all an easy peasy flavorful ” Pudina Rasam / Mint Leaves Rasam ” a great dish to tickle your taste buds and an excellent home remedy for indigestion vows.
+Also good for sore throat and cold.
+Relish piping hot pudina rasam with hot rice or sip it as a soup in a glass …whichever way you opt..you’l surely enjoy this flavorful refreshing rasam.
 It’s very flavourful and easy to make.

 Also do check out other rasam varieties posted here like Tomato Rasam , Kokum Rasam , Pepper Cumin Rasam ….